3/4/17 - The search for a Treasurer and Board Member is over !

 In March the Alumni Association received an extremely generous donation to our Scholarship Fund from Bill and Mary-Jane (Barnard) Sterling, members of the Classes of 1952 and 1953.
 We're very appreciative of the Sterling's donation and hope that this will inspire others to contribute as a way to demonstrate the Association's support for HHS students who plan to further their education beyond high school.
 A review of the list of various scholarships awarded to graduating seniors reveals that the Sterlings have been long time supporters of secondary education through a scholarship in their own names and through a scholarship in the name of Bill and his brother Carlton's parents, William C. & Doris Sterling.
 William C. Sterling was a long time Hopkinton Superintendent of Schools in the 1950's and 60's.

 The Association's officers and board members met on April 22 to review scholarship applications from high school seniors planning to further their formal education beyond high school.
-We decided to award $1,000 scholarships to two members of the Class of '17 at the Awards Night ceremony on May 25.
+We decided to award $1,000 scholarships to two members of the Class of '17.
+Additional information is provided further down on this page.

-Robert Mandel '77 (firstname.lastname@example.org) has left a message in the Guest Book asking if anyone in his class knows of any plans for a 40 year reunion.
+Robert Mandel '77 (email@example.com) has left a message in the Guest Book asking if anyone in his class knows of any plans for a 40 year reunion.
 The answer is "yes"!
-Bob Anderson '77 (email@example.com) has notified the Alumni Assn. that the class plans to get together at the Assn's annual reunion in August.
-Deb Young '77 (firstname.lastname@example.org) is planning to contact class members to let them know of these plans.
+Bob Anderson '77 (firstname.lastname@example.org) has notified the Association that the class plans to get together at the Assn's annual reunion in August.
+Deb Young '77 (email@example.com) has been in contact with many class members to let them know of these plans.
 For those in the Class of '77, please pass along this news to your classmates.

 A few "Miscellaneous News" items have been added recently but there is always the need for more.